davemorrissey/subsampling-scale-image-view/README.md

 * Dynamically rotating image (0, 90, 180, 270)
 * Optional automatic rotation of image based on EXIF
 * Can be easily extended to add overlays
-* Tiles over 2048px are avoided to support hardware acceleration
 * Compatible with OnClickListener and OnLongClickListener
-* Works within a ViewPager
+* Works within a ViewPager to create a photo gallery
+* Designed for extension
+* Respects maximum bitmap size (in SDK14+ this is Canvas.getMaximumBitmapWidth/Height, for older versions 2048px)

 Limitations:
 * Requires SDK 10 (Gingerbread).